thecarp/dactyl-keyboard/doc/options-central.md

 ### Parameter <a id="shape-interface">`interface`</a>

-The `interface` setting is essentially a list of points in space.
+The `interface` setting is essentially a list of points: Coordinates in space.
 Each of these points can influence the shape of the central housing itself, its adapter, and/or the shape of its bottom plate.

-The question of which bodies will include each item in the list is solved by the properties of each item in the list, including the position of each point.
-Specifically, the `base` z-axis `offset` coordinate (see below) controls the default values of the following two optional properties if you omit them:
+There are no `body` parameters here (yet).
+Instead, the question of which bodies will include each item in the list is answered by the properties of each item in the list, including the position of each point.
+Specifically, the `base` z-axis `offset` coordinate (see below) controls the default values of the following two optional properties, if you omit them:

 * `at-ground`: If `true`, or if omitted and the `base` z coordinate is not positive, the item will shape the bottom plate for the central housing, if any.
-* `above-ground`: If `true`, or if the `base` z coordinate is not negative, the item will shape the main body of the central housing itself.
+* `above-ground`: If `true`, or if the `base` z coordinate is not negative, the item will shape the central housing itself as a body.
 If an adapter is included, the item will shape that too.

 Those items which are “above ground” determine the shape of each outer edge of the housing, at the interface between the housing itself and the rest of the case.
 They do this as an ordered list of vertices, each defined primarily by an offset in a little section under the `base` key.
 The following keys are allowed in the value of `base`: